gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ### Send realistic test mesages to Kafka using Mockaroo and Kafkacat

 In his [blog article](https://rmoff.net/2018/05/10/quick-n-easy-population-of-realistic-test-data-into-kafka-with-mockaroo-and-kafkacat/) Robin Moffatt shows an interesting and easy approach to send realistic mock data to Kafka.
+He is using [Mockaroo](https://mockaroo.com/), a free test data generator and API mocking tool, together with [Kafkacat](https://github.com/edenhill/kafkacat) to produce mock messages.

 Taking his example, you can send 10 orders to test-topic.